Human Services Software M&A: A Founder's Guide to the 2025-26 Market

 Other Notable Transactions

 C&R Software acquired SpringFour in September 2024, bringing financial health solutions into its collections and recovery platform.
-While positioned at the intersection of financial services and human services, this deal reflects the growing recognition that social service referral capabilities have value across multiple sectors.
+While positioned at the intersection of financial services and human services, the deal reflects the growing recognition that social service referral capabilities have value across multiple sectors.

 Valuation Benchmarks